“It is a capital mistake to theorize before one has data. Insensibly one begins to twist facts to suit theories, instead of theories to suit facts.“

 Demography of Sexual Orientation and Gender Identity

-I am involved in the research project “Constructing a Demography of Sexual Orientation and Gender and Identity: Nationwide Random Sampling Survey” to examine how to quantitatively understand sexual and gender minority populations, while taking the Japanese context into account.
-I am also interested in describing the diversity of sexual orientation from a demographic perspective.
+I am involved in the research project “Constructing a Demography of Sexual Orientation and Gender Identity: Nationwide Random Sampling Survey” to examine how to quantitatively understand sexual and gender minority populations while taking the Japanese context into account.
+I am also interested in describing the diversity of sexual and romantic orientations from a demographic perspective.

 - Miyake, Daijiro, and Daiki Hiramori.
 2023.
 “Multidimensionality of Romantic Orientation among the Aromantic/Asexual Spectrum in Japan.”
 Gender and Sexuality 18:1-25.
 In Japanese.